Introduction

-Kafka Connectors have been deprecated and will be removed on October, 1st 2024.
+Upstash Kafka and Kafka Connectors have been deprecated and will be removed on March 11, 2025.
 Please refer to the deprecation notice for more information.

 Kafka Connect is a tool for streaming data between Apache Kafka and other systems without writing a single line of code.
 Via Kafka Sink Connectors, you can export your data into any other storage.
 Via Kafka Source Connectors, you can pull data to your Kafka topics from other systems.